ryan-l-robinson/Drupal-Devcontainer/README.md

 ## TODO

-- [ ] Fix extensions not installing
-- [ ] Confirm that XDebug works for debugging
-- [ ] Confirm the Drupal formatter is working
 - [ ] Create alternate version where images are built in GitHub Actions instead of locally
 - [ ] Add settings for the MySQL extension to have the database connection ready to go?